CharltonC/chrome-css-selector-capture/README.md

 6. **Settings Dialog**

     This is essentially the same as the one in Popup menu.
 The only difference is you need click the "save" button in order to save the settings.
 This offers a flexible setting option when you are experimenting with the selector and the highlights.

+    - Lock Hilight Switch:

+        This allows you to lock/unlock the current overlays.
+It can also be done via `CTRL` key.
+Note this is specific to the page therefore it is not available as a general option from the Extension Icon Popup menu.

 ## Examples